replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on September 4, 2024

 ### New Features {#new-features-v2024-09-04-0}
-* CMX: Added capability to create ws and wss tunnels from the web UI.
+* Comaptibility Matrix: Added capability to create ws and wss tunnels from the web UI.

 ## v2024.08.20-5